Huy-DNA/MPiSC/report/chapters/background/index.typ

 == Multiple-producer, single-consumer (MPSC)

 Multiple-producer, single-consumer (MPSC) is a specialized concurrent first-in first-out (FIFO) data structure.
 A FIFO is a container data structure where items can be inserted into or taken out of, with the constraint that the items that are inserted earlier are taken out of earlier.
 Hence, it's also known as the queue data structure.
 The process that performs item insertion into the FIFO is called the producer and the process that performs items deletion (and retrieval) is called the consumer.
 In concurrent queues, multiple producers and consumers can run in parallel.
 Concurrent queues have many important applications, namely event handling, scheduling, etc. One class of concurrent FIFOs is MPSC, where one consumer may run in parallel with multiple producers.
-The reasons we're interested in MPSCs instead of the more general multiple-producer, multiple-consumer data structures (MPMCs) are that (1) high-performance and high-scalability MPSCs are much simpler to design than MPMCs while (2) MPSCs are powerful enough - its consensus number equals the number of producers @dqueue.
+The reasons we're interested in MPSCs instead of the more general multiple-producer, multiple-consumer data structures (MPMCs) are that (1) high-performance and high-scalability MPSCs are much simpler to design than MPMCs while (2) MPSCs are noticeably as powerful as MPMCs - its consensus number equals the number of producers @dqueue.
+Thus, MPSCs can see as many use cases as MPMCs while being easily scalable and performant.

 == Progress guarantee

 Many concurrent algorithms are based on locks to create mutual exclusion, in which only some processes that have acquired the locks are able to act, while the others have to wait.
-While lock-based algorithms are simple to read, write and verify, these algorithms are said to be blocking: One slow process may slow down the other faster processes, for example, if the slow process successfully acquires a lock and then the OS decides to suspends it to schedule another one, this means until the process is awken again, the other processes that contend for the lock cannot continue.
+While lock-based algorithms are simple to read, write and verify, these algorithms are said to be blocking: One slow process may slow down the other faster processes, for example, if the slow process successfully acquires a lock and then the operating system (OS) decides to suspends it to schedule another one, this means until the process is awaken, the other processes that contend for the lock cannot continue.
 Lock-based algorithms introduces many problems such as:
 - Deadlock: There's a circular lock-wait dependencies among the processes, effectively prevent any processes from making progress.
 - Convoy effect: One long process holding the lock will block other shorter processes contending for the lock.
 - Priority inversion: A higher-priority process effectively has very low priority because it has to wait for another low priority process.
-Furthermore, if a process that holds the lock dies, this will corrupt the whole program, and this possibility can happen more easily in distributed computing, due to network failures, node falures, etc.
+Furthermore, if a process that holds the lock dies, this will halt the whole program.
+This consideration holds even more weight in distributed computing because of a lot more failure modes, such as network failures, node falures, etc.

-Therefore, while lock-based algorithms are easy to write, they do not provide *progress guarantee* because *deadlock* or *livelock* can occur and unnecessarily restrictive regarding its use of mutual exclusion.
+Therefore, while lock-based algorithms are easy to write, they do not provide *progress guarantee* because *deadlock* or *livelock* can occur and its use of mutual exclusion is unnecessarily restrictive.
 These algorithms are said to be *blocking*.
-An algorithm is said to be *non-blocking* if a failure or slow-down in one process cannot cause the failure or slowdown in another process.
+An algorithm is said to be *non-blocking* if a failure or slow-down in one process cannot cause the failure or slow-down in another process.
 Lock-free and wait-free algorithms are to especially interesting subclasses of non-blocking algorithms.
 Unlike lock-based algorithms, they provide *progress guarantee*.

 === Lock-free algorithms

 Lock-free algorithms provide the following guarantee: Even if some processes are suspended, the remaining processes are ensured to make global progress and complete in bounded time.
 This property is invaluable in distributed computing, one dead or suspended process will not block the whole program, providing fault-tolerance.
-Designing lock-free algorithms requires careful use of atomic instructions, such as Fetch-and-add (FAA), Compare-and-swap (CAS), etc. One well-known technique in achieving lock-freedom is the help mechanism, made popular by @michael-scott.
+Designing lock-free algorithms requires careful use of atomic instructions, such as Fetch-and-add (FAA), Compare-and-swap (CAS), etc.

 === Wait-free algorithms